The Hour Without a Bell

 The hour does not arrive with a bell.

-It moves with me—through light, through darkness—
+It moves with us—through light, through darkness, through long rooms of memory—

-to what I saw
+to what we saw

 Related Posts